DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 code, MCL 333.16221.

-(4) The department may select and audit a sample of licensees who have renewed their
+(4) The department may select and audit a licensee who renewed their license and

-license and request proof of compliance with subrule (2) of this rule.
-If audited, a
+request proof of compliance with subrule (2) of this rule.
+If audited, a licensee shall

 endorsed on January 12, 2009, as provided under section 17609(2) of the code, MCL

-333.17609, in the area of speech and language impairment for the sole purpose of
+333.17609, in speech and language impairment for the sole purpose of providing services

-providing services as a part of employment or contract with a school district, intermediate
+as a part of employment or contract with a school district, intermediate school district,

-school district, nonpublic school, or state department that provides educational services, a
+nonpublic school, or state department that provides educational services, a Verification of

-Verification of Employment in an Educational Setting form shall be submitted to the
+Employment in an Educational Setting form must be provided to the department.

 R